Fanøya

 Fanøya is an island in Kinn Municipality in Vestland county, Norway.
-The island lies about 10 km northwest of the town of Florø in a large group of inhabited islands, referred to as the Batalden islands.
+The island lies about 10 km northwest of the town of Florø in a large group of inhabited islands.
 Fanøya, the most populous island in the group, is 1.6 km north of the island of Skorpa, about 600 m south of the island of Batalden, and about 4 km southwest of the island of Hovden.
 The Batalden Chapel is located on Fanøya.